havster09/exchange-rate-haven/README.md

 npm test
 ```

+## TODO / Wishlist

+### TypeScript Migration

+- [ ] Convert the entire codebase to TypeScript
+- [ ] Add type definitions for all components and hooks
+- [ ] Implement interfaces for API responses
+- [ ] Add strict type checking
+- [ ] Update build configuration for TypeScript

+### Enhanced Responsive Design

+- [ ] Implement mobile-first approach
+- [ ] Add breakpoints for tablets and larger screens
+- [ ] Improve touch interactions for mobile users
+- [ ] Optimize layout for different screen orientations
+- [ ] Enhance accessibility for all device sizes

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.